work-shop/lri-backend/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 6.3.0 =
+= 6.4.0 =
-Version 6.3.0 contains important bug and compatibility fixes.
+Version 6.4.0 contains important bug fixes and enhancements.
 It is recommended for all users.